-Patriots terminate contract of Edelman after failed physical
+Patriots receiver Julian Edelman announces retirement

+Citing a knee injury that cut his 2020 season short after just six games, Edelman announced Monday that he is retiring from the NFL after 11 seasons.

+“Nothing in my career has ever come easy.
+And no surprise, this isn’t going to come easy either,” Edelman said fighting back tears in a video posted to Twitter.
+“I’ve always said I’m going to go until the wheels come off.
+And they finally have fallen off.”

-BOSTON (AP) — The Patriots have terminated the contract of Super Bowl 53 MVP Julian Edelman after the receiver failed a physical.
+Earlier in the day, the Patriots terminated the contract of the Super Bowl 53 MVP after the receiver failed a physical.

-It brings an abrupt end to the 11-year New England tenure of the 34-year-old, who was a favorite option of quarterback Tom Brady and whose fingertip catch helped complete the Patriots’ historic Super Bowl 51 comeback win over the Atlanta Falcons.
+It brings an abrupt end to the 11-year New England tenure of the 34-year-old, whose fingertip catch helped complete the Patriots’ historic Super Bowl 51 comeback win over the Atlanta Falcons.

+“By any measure of what constitutes an elite NFL career — wins, championships, production — Julian has it all,” Patriots coach Bill Belichick said in a statement.
+“Few players can match Julian’s achievements, period, but considering his professional trajectory and longevity, the group is even more select.
+It is historic.
+This is a tribute to his legendary competitiveness, mental and physical toughness and will to excel.”

+Team owner Robert Kraft called Edelman “one of the great success stories in our franchise’s history.”

-Edelman appeared in just six games last season before going on injured reserve following a surgical procedure on his knee.
+He appeared in just six games last season before going on injured reserve following a surgical procedure on his knee.
 He also missed the entire 2017 season after tearing the anterior cruciate ligament in his right knee.

 Edelman was entering the final season of a two-year, $15.5 million contract.
 He was facing an uphill climb to make the roster in 2021 following the Patriots’ efforts to remake the receiving group after their struggles last season.
 This offseason the Patriots have already added receivers Kendrick Bourne and Nelson Agholor in free agency.

-A seventh-round pick in the 2009 draft out of Kent State, Edelman won three Super Bowls with the Patriots and leaves ranked second in team history with 620 receptions, fourth in receiving yards 6,822 and ninth with 36 receiving touchdowns.
+A seventh-round pick in the 2009 draft out of Kent State, Edelman retires ranked second in team history with 620 receptions, fourth in receiving yards 6,822 and ninth with 36 receiving touchdowns.

+He also had 58 rushing attempts for 413 yards, the most rushing attempts and rushing yards by a wide receiver in Patriots history.
+His 9,869 all-purpose yards are fourth in team history.

-He will be most remembered for what he did during the postseason, though amassing 118 catches for 1,422 yards and seven touchdowns.
+Edelman will be most remembered for what he did during the postseason, though, amassing 118 catches for 1,422 yards and seven touchdowns.

 He reached his pinnacle in Super Bowl 53 when he hauled in 10 receptions for 141 yards in helping lift the Patriots to a 13-3 victory over the Los Angeles Rams.